todbot/blink1/app-url-api-examples.md

 - Inputs are returned in "inputs" array.
 - Inputs will have a "lastVal"
 - Use "enabled=false" queryarg to turn off running of all inputs
+- URL and IFTTT inputs was fetched every 30 seconds

 Delete the input